 If you have broad shoulders, you have probably noticed some necklines may not ‘feel’ quite right with your shape.
-To help alleviate any confusion you may have in the neckline department, this is a breakdown of some of the best necklines for broad shoulders – with some tips along the way of course.
+To help alleviate any confusion you may have in the neckline department, let’s first look at the general “rules” for your shape:

 Now that you understand the general ideas to think about when choosing the right necklines, here’s a deeper dive into some of the best options to get you started.

-One of the most classic and well known of the necklines is definitely the v-neckline.
+One of the most classic and well-known necklines is definitely the v-neckline.
 It’s classic for good reason – it’s incredibly flattering and easy to wear for many different body types, but particularly great for broad shoulders.

-V-necklines are a great choice because they have a subtle way of elongating the neckline and drawing the focus towards the center of the body.
+V-necklines are a great choice because they have a subtle way of elongating the neckline and drawing the focus toward the center of the body.
 Which is something that beautifully balances broad shoulders.

 Of course, the v-neckline is something that can (and should be) adapted with all sleeve lengths making this a great option for your fall and winter wardrobe to stay warm and flatter your figure.